“We can go anywhere”: Understanding Independence through a Case Study of Ride-hailing Use by People with

 “We have to take sighted assistance, most of the times it was normal travelers who helped us (in accessing transportation) […] But when this service is available, it is really very, very much freedom (sic) for us because we can do what we want, we can avail anything, we can go anywhere, we don’t need to take sighted assistance […] it unveils a new door, a new world for us, the world of independence”

 Ride-hailing services also made it possible for them to travel to/in unfamiliar locations.
-People with visual impairments are comfortable travelling on familiar routes even using public transportation services because they know they will receive help along the way whether it is from known acquaintances or strangers.
-However, trips to unfamiliar locations are rarely accomplished without a sighted companion — and with ride-hailing services people reported travelling alone and in new cities — the consistent way in which they operated across contexts making them a convenient option on travels.
+People with visual impairments are comfortable traveling on familiar routes even using public transportation services because they know they will receive help along the way whether it is from known acquaintances or strangers.
+However, trips to unfamiliar locations are rarely accomplished without a sighted companion — and with ride-hailing services, people reported traveling alone and in new cities — the consistent way in which they operated across contexts making them a convenient option on travels.

 Advantages over other modes of transportation